dscolby/CausalELM.jl/docs/src/guide/doublyrobust.md

 X, Xₚ, Y, T =  rand(100, 5), rand(100, 4), rand(100), [rand()<0.4 for i in 1:100]
 ```

-# # Step 1: Initialize a Model
+## # Step 1: Initialize a Model
 The DoublyRobust constructor takes four arguments, an array of covariates for the outcome
-model, an array of covariates for the treatment model, a vector or outcomes, and a vector of
+model, an array of covariates for the treatment model, a vector of outcomes, and a vector of
 treatment statuses.
 ```julia
 m1 = DoublyRobust(X, Xₚ, Y, T)